dabinder93/IoT/Lab2.md

 __Code__

-* Changed ledPin in to LED_BUILTIN
+* Changed ledPin into LED_BUILTIN
-* Change buttonPin to 14
+* Change buttonPin to 14 (if it was connected to D5 on the Arduino)

 ```
 /*